moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 The following section provides non-normative JSON examples of various catalogs compliant with this draft.

-### Lip Sync Audio/Video Tracks with single quality
+### Time-aligned Audio/Video Tracks with single quality

-This example shows catalog for a media sender capable of sending LOC packaged, time-aligned audio and video tracks.
+This example shows catalog for a media producer capable of sending LOC packaged, time-aligned audio and video tracks.

 ~~~json
 {